camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 * The name of the message start event must be unique across a given process definition.
 A process definition must not have multiple message start events with the same name.
 The engine throws an exception upon deployment of a process definition such that two or more message start events reference the same message of if two or more message start events reference messages with the same message name.
 * The name of the message start event must be unique across all deployed process definitions.
 The engine throws an exception upon deployment of a process definition such that one or more message start events reference a message with the same name as a message start event already deployed by a different process definition.
-* Process versioning: Upon deployment of a new version of a process definition, the message subscriptions of the previous version are cancelled.
+* Process versioning: Upon deployment of a new version of a process definition, the message subscriptions of the previous version are canceled.
 This is also true for message events that are not present in the new version.

 When starting a process instance, a message start event can be triggered using the following methods on the RuntimeService: